apache/parquet-format/VariantShredding.md

 ## Variant Metadata

 Variant metadata is stored in the top-level Variant group in a binary `metadata` column regardless of whether the Variant value is shredded.

 All `value` columns within the Variant must use the same `metadata`.

-All fields for a variant, whether shredded or not, must be present in the metadata.
+All field names of a Variant, whether shredded or not, must be present in the metadata.

 ## Value Shredding